China Regional 3km Downscaling Based on Residual Corrective Diffusion Model: Corrective Diffusion Model

 \section{Corrective Diffusion Model}

 This section briefly introduces the Corrective Diffusion Model (CorrDiff), for more details see \cite{mardani2025residual}.
+The code implementation is based on PhysicsNeMo (https://github.com/NVIDIA/physicsnemo).
 The training of CorrDiff has two steps.
 In the first step, we train a regression model (UNet), denoted as $f$, to minimize a loss function between its predictions $f(bilinear(x_{i}))$ and the targets $y_i$ for all $i \in \{1,...,N \}$.
 In the second step, we train an Elucidated Diffusion Model (EDM) \cite{karras2022elucidating} to correct the predictions made by $f$.
 We denote the overall inference process of EDM by a function $g$.
 After training, the CorrDiff prediction $\hat{y}_i$ for the target $y_i$ is given by $\hat{y}_i = g(bilinear(x_{i}),f(bilinear(x_{i})),\epsilon)+f(bilinear(x_i))$, where $\epsilon$ is a random noise sampled from a standard normal distribution.
 By sampling multiple random noises, a CorrDiff model generates an ensemble of predictions, thereby producing a probabilistic prediction of $y_i$.

 Following \cite{mardani2025residual}, we use a specific architecture of UNet \cite{karras2022elucidating} for both the regression (first step) and diffusion (second step) networks.
 This architecture has 6 encoder and decoder layers, and it incorporates attention mechanisms and residual connections within its structure.